goseamless/seamless-iOS-SDK/README.md

 ### Setup

-  In order to use Seamless Player properly "AccessToken", "AppToken" and "ClientSecret" parameters need to be decleared on SLPlayerManager class before usage.
+  In order to use Seamless Player properly "AppToken" parameter need to be decleared on SLManager class before usage.
 It is recommended to perform setup on "UIApplicationDelegate" instance's "application:application didFinishLaunchingWithOptions:." selector.

   i.e